Albert Arthur Humbles: Later life and death

-By 1936, he was living in Stoke Newington, London, where, during the same year, he married Zota Epp Mae Scarr (née McCartney, later Ribalta) (born 19 January 1919 in Hackney, London; died 30 January 2000 in Wandsworth, London).
-Their daughter, Sylvia June Humbles was born on 3 October 1937 at the Elizabeth Garrett Anderson Hospital in St Pancras, London, and was later adopted.
-In 1939, Humbles was employed fitting bicycle frames whilst living in Canonbury.
+By 1936, he was living in Stoke Newington, London.
+On 26 January 1936 at Stoke Newington Registry Office he married Zota Epp Mae Scarr (née McCartney, later Ribalta) (born 19 January 1919 in Hackney, London; died 30 January 2000 in Wandsworth, London).
+Their daughter, Sylvia June Humbles was born on 3 October 1937 at the Elizabeth Garrett Anderson Hospital in St Pancras, London, and was later adopted by her maternal grandparents.
+Between 1937 and 1939, Humbles was employed fitting bicycle frames whilst living in Canonbury.

+By 1942, Humbles was living in Balham, London and still working as a cycle frame fitter.
 On 30 July 1942 at South Western Police Court in Balham, Humbles admitted stealing a racing bicycle worth £10 belonging to his employers, Claud Butler of Clapham High Street and also stealing tools worth £15 belonging to his employer.
+Humbles served in the 56th London Battalion of the Home Guard between August and November 1942.
+He also enlisted in the Territorial Army on 1 October 1942, spending time in the Fulwood Wing of the Military Hospital in Preston, Lancashire between March and April 1943, followed by a posting to North Africa between 15 May 1943 and 9 August 1946.
+He was demobilized on 12 November 1946, but remained a Class Z Reservist until 10 February 1954.
+He was fully discharged as a reservist upon reaching the age of 45 on 9 May 1954.

-Already living apart by 1945, his marriage to Zota Scarr had ended in divorce before October 1952.
-By 1950, he had changed his name by deed poll to Alan Alain Holt and was living in High Wycombe, Buckinghamshire, working as a painter and decorator.
+Already living apart by 1946, his marriage to Zota Scarr had ended in divorce before October 1952.
+On 17 Jun 1949, he changed his name by deed poll to Alan Alain Holt.
+By 1950, he was living in High Wycombe, Buckinghamshire, working as a painter and decorator.
 On 13 March 1954 at High Wycombe Register Office, he married divorcée Pamela Margaret Warren (née Sutton, later Naish) (born 19 July 1926, died 17 October 1978).
 By 1956 they were living apart and their marriage had ended in divorce by 1973.
 He continued living in High Wycombe until at least 1966.
 By 1977, he was living in Wood Green, London with his eldest brother, William Henry James Humbles (1903-1977).
 He died on 3 July 1997 in Tottenham Hale, London.
 His estate is included in the list of unclaimed estates maintained by the Treasury Solicitor as bona vacantia.